 What kind of game do you want to play in life?
-How do you see the world: as a bunch of separate material object or things, of which you are one – sort of a meat robot that has to fight and struggle to survive, and beyond mere survival, get more of the pie, or be a victim or disappointed or frustrated or angry if you aren’t getting what you want?
+How do you see the world: as a bunch of separate material object or things, of which you are one?
+In other words, you are some sort of a meat robot that has to fight and struggle to survive; and beyond mere survival, satisfy desires, avoid feared things, get more of the pie, or be a victim, or disappointed, or frustrated or angry if you aren’t getting what you want?

 But what really matters?
 Does matter matter?

 Who cares what such and such says?
 What you want is to find Truth.
-Why because you want happiness.
-If the battle for things or ideas isn’t bringing you happiness but at best a promise for future happiness or mere temporary pleasure, are you going to settle for that?
+Why?
+Because what you really want is happiness.
+If the battle for things or ideas isn’t bringing you happiness, but at best a promise for future happiness, or mere temporary pleasure, are you going to settle for that?
 Do you really believe in your heart of hearts you are that small?

 In school we are taught, subtly or overtly, that life is a competition, and this instills fear.
-Fear can get people moving, but is a double-edged sword and one can react in ways that can be non-productive, self-destructive, or other-destructive, or that merely don’t bring you closer to Truth.
-It leads you around in a circle at the same level of life satisfaction and dissatisfaction.
+The implicit presumption is a reinforcement of a separate self that has to defend, and gain, or else lose out.
+Fear can get people moving, but is a double-edged sword, and in reacting from fear—that is, being unconscious—one can react in ways that are non-productive, self-destructive, or other-destructive, or that merely don’t bring you closer to happiness and truth.
+It leads you around in a circle at the same level of life satisfaction and dissatisfaction you were before, still chasing.
 Fear closes down the openness to being receptive to what is, and makes one more obedient to thoughts that are like parasites on the soul.
 What you want is not only freedom from those thoughts, but from any thought: to know you are not thoughts and not feelings.
-However these are worshipped, and there is widespread, nearly universal addiction to thinking and feeling: just look at the state of psychology, therapy, or the symptoms of depression, substance use, greed for money, power, objects, experiences…

 There can be game-like aspects or elements of life, at the level of the body or mind, and these can temporarily be worthwhile to engage in to have an advantage on circumstances that are overall conducive at a certain level.
-For example, there is an apartment I want to rent that fulfills my optimal design for quiet and light, I make sure I get there in time and communicate clearly to the owners the advantages of renting it to me.
+Let’s say there is an apartment you want to rent that fulfills your vision for quiet and light, and you make sure you get there in time, and communicate clearly to the owners the advantages of renting it to you.
 When acquired, game over.
 It was meant to be.
 This can be fun and exciting, but it’s not the end of the world or to affect my happiness if I don’t get it.
 The universe is a big place and you don’t know what will pop up.
-You are not dependent on circumstances, but why not optimize them, not from fear but from joy, from opportunity from saying yes to life, to celebrate?
-Don’t just see “bad” things but allow “good” things too.
+You are not dependent on circumstances.
+But, why not optimize them, not from fear but from fun and joy, from a sense of play and the opportunity of saying yes to life?
+Why not do it from freedom: from celebration?
+Don’t just see “bad” things but allow “good” things.
 Pay attention not just to lack but to the totality of what you are.

 If Life is a Game, Make Sure You Are Playing The Right Game